torkvato/CombatStats-MM67-mod/README.md

 ![image](https://github.com/user-attachments/assets/fc77963c-196b-4448-b2b7-a148eb8a0734)

 **Damage taken**
-Damage taken per each party member is accumulated over map/full game/segment and shown by [RightClick] on vitality There is sorting by damage kind and also summary by party member.
+Damage taken per each party member is accumulated over map/full game/segment and shown by [RightClick] on "Vitality" line There is sorting by damage kind and also summary by party member.
 Simularly, map-segment-full data is accessible with [ALT] and [CTRL] Only damage originated from monsters (and fellow casters) and in-game traps (marked as "???") is counted.
 Chest traps and fall damage have no "author" and is not included in the statictic.

-**Records**
+**Max Damage Records**
 Mod will record best hits with melee, ranged and magic separately (also, independently for three data sets: map, full and segment)\
 To overcome the problem of several damage kinds/several damage sources per hit, accumulation logic is added.\
 Damage counted as one hit if it happens in the same timestamp, done by same player and against monster with the same name.\
 So melee hit with Phys+Fire damage will be summed, Fireball against group of same-named monsters will be summed but againt group of different monsters not.
+Accessible by [RightClick] on the "Armor Class" line

 ### Calculated statistics
 **Damage per second, DPS**